kirkjerk/Blog/README.md

 Posts are written in markdown.
 You can use any markdown editor you like. [vscode's markdown all in one](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) plugin is very good for rich editing markdown files.

-(Unless you are one of the code owners of the blog, you may find it easier to fork a repository on Github and submit your pull requests from there.)
+To update the blog you must [https://help.github.com/en/articles/fork-a-repo](fork the repository) and submit a pull request across the forks.

 ## Authoring a new post

 To author a new post run `yarn new:post "Your Post Name Here"` a directory, and markdown file will be created for you in `content/blog/Your-Post-Name-Here`

 Then you can author the post as normal with markdown.
-To run the server locally, run `yarn install && yarn start`.
-If all is well you will will be able to see the blog at [http://localhost:8000/](http://localhost:8000/)
+To run the server locally, run `yarn install && yarn start` at which point you should be able to see the blog at [http://localhost:8000/](http://localhost:8000/)

 Our CI system checks for spelling errors, you can run this yourself with `yarn check:spell`, you will be prompted to either fix your mistakes or add your mistakes to a dictionary.
 You can add yourself to `authors/authors.json`, with some basic info about yourself, and a thumbnail can be placed in `content/assets/authors`.